Kinship Circle

 TORNADO: Violent, whirling windstorm that can reach 300 mph or more.
 Identified by a funnel-shaped cloud that progresses in a narrow path over land.
 A waterspout is a tornado that occurs over water.

-TROPICAL STORM: A storm with sustained winds of 39 to 73 miles per hours.
-If the winds increase in speed to 74 mph, the storm is classified as a hurricane.
+TROPICAL STORM: A storm with sustained winds of 39 to 73 miles per hour.
+If winds increase to 74 mph, storm is classified as hurricane.

 TSUNAMI: An ocean wave produced by a sub-marine earthquake, landslide, or volcanic eruption.
 These waves may reach enormous dimensions and have sufficient energy to travel across entire oceans.